bedroom

 12. Moody Dark Blue and Wood

 Choose a navy or slate blue with slight gray undertones for a sophisticated, muted look.
 Pair with light oak or ash furniture for Scandinavian simplicity, or walnut for more contrast and richness.
 Keep bedding light and simple in white, gray, or pale blue to maintain freshness.
 Add texture through a wool or jute rug, linen curtains, and knit throws.
-The result is a bedroom that feels calm, cohesive, and effortlessly stylish.

 • Keep wood tones consistent for a cohesive, put-together look